Securing Multi-Agent Systems Against Corruptions via Node Contribution Backpropagation: More Experiment Results

 \section{More Experiment Results}

 In addition to the GPT-4o model, we also conducted our experiments on the Deepseek-v3 model using the MMLU dataset and default settings.

-\subsection{Performance of other models on MMLU}
+\subsection{Performance of Other Models on MMLU}

 As shown in Table~\ref {tab:answer_ACC_MMLU_deepseek}, the accuracy of both MAS structures exceeded that of a single agent by 5 percentage points, demonstrating the effectiveness of these structures.
-However, under attack, the accuracy of the flat and hierarchical structures dropped to 0.78 and 0.81, respectively, representing an average decrease of approximately 10 percentage points.
+However, under attack, the accuracy of the Flat and Hierarchy structures dropped to 78\% and 81\%, respectively, representing an average decrease of approximately 10 percentage points.
 Our defense method improved accuracy by 10 and 7 percentage points for the two structures, limiting the decline to no more than 2 percentage points compared to the original performance.
 This indicates a strong defensive capability.
-Further analysis of our method’s performance in identifying attackers, as summarized in Table~\ref {tab:monitor_ACC_MMLU_deepseek}, shows that both structures achieved an accuracy of over 90\%, with the hierarchical structure reaching 95\%.
+Further analysis of BPD’s performance in identifying attackers, as summarized in Table~\ref {tab:monitor_ACC_MMLU_deepseek}, shows that both structures achieved an accuracy of over 90\%, with the Hierarchy structure reaching 95\%.

-\subsection{Performance of other models on text-based response datasets}
+\subsection{Performance of Other Models on Text-Based Response Datasets}